NREL/buildstockbatch/docs/installation.rst

 BuildStockBatch Python Library
 ..............................

-Instal the buildstockbatch python library as described in :ref:`bsb-python` for the local installation.
+Install the buildstockbatch python library as described in :ref:`bsb-python` for the local installation.
 You'll need to install with the ``aws`` extra as follows.

 For a standard installation